 While the entire cast was entertaining, many viewers tuned in to see that beautiful, blond bombshell portrayed by Anderson.
 She was the station secretary and despite the fact that she should have been busier than a one-armed paper-hanger, she rarely seemed busy or ever break a sweat.
 The entire office could be in an uproar over the latest catastrophe and Jennifer Marlowe sat at her desk calmly, not involving herself.
 She did her best to keep her boss, Mr. Carlson, happy but everyone else was on their own.
 Jennifer Marlowe was known for her (tasteful) tight, form-fitting outfits complete with the proper amount of cleavage.

 The sitcom, during its 4-year run, did not make the best ratings.
 Despite that fact, there seemed to be a loyal viewership compiled mostly of teenagers (go figure), young adults and real-life radio station employees.
 Anderson was most definitely the main attraction and probably accounted for the show lasting as long as it did.

 When the show ended in 1982, Anderson’s career cooled off.
 She dabbled in some other notable roles but never gained the success she had with WKRP in Cincinnati.
-One of the later roles she played was, Pembrook Feeny, in Stroker Ace, opposite her one-time husband, Burt Reynolds.
+One of the later roles she played was, Pembrook Feeny, in Stroker Ace, opposite Burt Reynolds.
 This movie all but bombed.
 Anderson also briefly appeared on the sitcom, Evening Shade, again, opposite Burt Reynolds but was soon replaced.